You are viewing this site in staging mode. Click in this bar to return to normal site.

 For further information please see West Sussex Local Offer.

 Prior to entry to Broadwater C of E, transition meetings are held between EY staff, parents and the pre-school setting.
 Families have the opportunity to discuss concerns about their child.
-The Inclusion Manager liaises with appropriate professionals that may already be involved in the life of the child or family and the school operates an “open door” policy for parents to visit and discuss any additional needs their child may have.
+The SENCO liaises with appropriate professionals that may already be involved in the life of the child or family and the school operates an “open door” policy for parents to visit and discuss any additional needs their child may have.
 There may be additional transition visits for the children to familiarise themselves with their new learning environment and teacher/ support staff.

-Any parent concerns are taken up by the Inclusion Manager or a member of Senior Leadership Team (SLT) and the child will be monitored or placed on the school SEND register if appropriate.
+Any parent concerns are taken up by the SENCO or a member of Senior Leadership Team (SLT) and the child will be monitored or placed on the school SEND register if appropriate.
 In some circumstances a referral to an external professional agency will be completed to investigate a child’s needs.

 HOW WILL SCHOOL STAFF SUPPORT MY CHILD?